jnear/cs3110-data-privacy/index.md

 instructions on installing Jupyter Notebook.

-**Assignment Submission**: Homework and in-class exercises will be turned in via Blackboard.
+**Assignment Submission**: Homework and in-class exercises will be turned in via Brightspace.

 To submit an assignment:

 1. Complete the released Jupyter Notebook by filling in answers to all the questions
-2. Submit the notebook file (the .ipynb file) as your solution on Blackboard
+2. Submit the notebook file (the .ipynb file) as your solution on Brightspace

 *Please* do not change the name of the .ipynb file.
 This makes the grading process more difficult.